ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**6.1.3**

+- CatalogBoilerplate > Equipment now exposes canBeRandomlyTriggered on its EquipmentDef.
+- CatalogBoilerplateModule now updates Enigma and random-trigger equipment lists to remove disabled equipment.

 **6.1.2**

 - Temporarily disabled BetterUI.ItemStats support due to item load failures, caused by TILER2 attempting to use an older API (recent update caused breaking changes).